dnanexus/dxWDL/README.md

     }
 }
 ```
-We are working on fixing this.
-You can work around this issue, by splitting out the inner scatter
+You can work around this current limitation, by splitting out the inner scatter
 into a separate workflow.
 For example: